Qowaiv/qowaiv-domainmodel/example/README.md

 thing to conditionally apply (different) events based on the current state.

-In the code below, a successful attack is represented by a `Conquered` event, and a not successful one (the country was not conquered) by an `Attacked` event.
+In the code below, a successful attack is represented by a `Conquered` event, and a unsuccessful one (the country was not conquered) by an `Attacked` event.

 ``` C#
 Result<Game> Attack(